roryleung/ICGL17/_pages/registration.md

 _The early bird fees are applicable for registrations completed on or before **February 15, 2025**._

-Other details regarding registration are will be released shortly.
+Other details regarding registration will be released shortly.